purutu/ACT.DFAssist/README.md

 Final Fantasy XIV DFAssist forked plug-in for **ACT3**

+*Duty roulette packets seem to be **obfuscated** since version 5.2.
+And I couldn't decode them.
+Sorry :( Other features like notifications and FATEs infomations are still work good.*

 ## Feature
 * Supported game client: Version **5.2** and **below**
 * Assist both **duty instances** and **FATEs & Eureka**